Yikes! It was a long, hot walk, but I had no car. We needed bread. It was that simple.

 All through Scripture, God makes it clear that we’re people who love to take the credit for the successes, (and want to blame others for the failures).
 We need constant reminders to remember God’s faithfulness to us, or else we’re prone to take the credit for ourselves.
 And that’s what I had unwittingly done.
 I had failed to see the goodness of God through that bad check, until later when I looked at it through new eyes.
 I began to realize it was God who sustained me through that trial.
 It was God who gave me grace to face each day with hope during that troubled time.
 It was God who kept His commitment to provide for me.
 It was God who gave my husband a new job.
 It was God who gave provision to our family as we needed it.

 In Joshua. chapters 3 and 4, there is an account of how God got the Israelites safely across the Jordan River to finally reach the Promised Land.
 They were facing a river which required crossing on foot.
 It was at flood stage because of the spring rains and the melting of snow on Mount Hermon.
 Through Joshua, the Lord instructed the priests, one from each of the twelve tribes, to lead by carrying the ark of the Lord into and across the river.
 (The ark of the Lord symbolized His presence with them.)
 God told Joshua, “As soon as they (the priests) set foot in the Jordan, its waters flowing downstream will be cut off, and stand up in a heap.”
 (Joshua 3:13) Likewise, as soon as the priest’s feet touched the water’s edge, the water from upstream stopped flowing, and the whole nation of Israel was able to safely cross.
-Then, while the waters were still being held back, Joshua chose twelve men, one from each tribe, and told them to pick up twelve stones from the middle of the river where they had crossed.
-These stones were to be set on dry land beside the place where they had crossed…. as a memorial.
+Then, while the waters were still being held back, Joshua chose twelve men, one from each tribe, and told them to individually pick up a stone from the middle of the river where they had crossed.
+These twelve stones were to be set on dry land beside the place where they had crossed…. as a memorial.
 In Chapter 4:9, it states, “Joshua set up the twelve stones that had been in the middle of the Jordan at the spot where the priests who carried the ark of the Covenant had stood.
 And they are there to this day.”
 It was to serve as a reminder of the Lord’s presence and faithfulness to them as they faced a difficult trial.

 This is the significance of the 53 cent check.
 Looking at it is a tangible reminder that God was with Joe and me through it all.
 We sustained the fearful depth of a financial trial because He was there.
 He sustained us when it felt as though we were drowning.
 He set our feet on solid ground when it felt as though things were hopeless.